Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 We

-share their knowledge, wisdom and experience.
-We acknowledge and respect those who
+and share their knowledge, wisdom and experience.
+We acknowledge and respect those who generously

-generously and courageously give of themselves and their time as
+and courageously give of themselves and their time as leaders.

 We